 - Fixing your bite: The next step is to repair your bite issues.
 If you have an overbite, we use your braces and rubber bands to move the upper teeth back to fit better against the lower teeth.
 We do the opposite for an underbite.
 For crossbites, where the back teeth don’t line up properly, we use braces and rubber bands to move them into their proper places.

 Final changes: Once the bite is repaired, we may have a couple of teeth that aren’t as straight as they were.
 The last phase of braces treatment is to make sure everything is where it should be and perfectly straight.
 Once this last step is complete, so is your braces treatment!

 How Do I Get Braces in Annapolis, MD?

 Smiles by the Bay offers braces treatment to patients in the Annapolis, MD, Kent Island, MD, and Denton, MD, areas.
 Now that you know how braces work, are you ready to get the smile you’ve always wanted?
-You can start with a free consultation at Smiles by the Bay.
+You can start with a consultation at Smiles by the Bay.
 We work with both adult patients and children to create exceptional smiles that can last a lifetime.
 Contact us to see how braces can work for you!